KeerthanaT5/vehicle-detection-speed-estimation/README.md

 ---

 ## 👩‍💻 Author
-Mini Project (3rd Year BTech – IT)
+Mini Project – 3rd Year BTech (Information Technology) Gokaraju Lailavathi Engineering College

+---

+## 📌 Note

+This project uses a pre-trained YOLOv8 model trained on the COCO dataset and performs inference only.
+No custom training was performed.

+---